glenlong/wedding/src/content/posts/outline-to-speech.md

 This is where you mention a future section of your speech before you actually reach it.

-For example, the groom might say: "Before I wax lyrical about Sarah's many fine qualities, I'd like to tell the story of how we met".
+For example, the Groom might say: "Before I wax lyrical about Sarah's many fine qualities, I'd like to tell the story of how we met".

 When he then talks about the qualities he loves in his new wife, it feels connected to the "how we met" story, because the audience is already anticipating it.